Hell: Shell scripting Haskell dialect

 Bash, zsh, fish, etc. have problems:

 But, bash does have some upsides: It’s stable, it’s simple, and it works the same on every machine.
 You can write a bash script and keep it running for years while never having to change any code.
 The code you wrote last year will be the same next year, which is not true of most popular programming languages.
+Look at Haskell.

 So in the interest of defining a language that I would like to use, let’s discuss the anatomy of a shell scripting language:

-Based on the above I can define a scripting threshold, meaning, when you reach for a module system or a package system, or abstraction capabilities, or when you want more than what’s in the standard library, then you probably want a general purpose programming language instead.
+Based on the above, I can define a scripting threshold, meaning, when you reach for a module system or a package system, or abstraction capabilities, or when you want more than what’s in the standard library, then you probably want a general purpose programming language instead.

 Taking this into consideration, I opted for making a Haskell dialect5 because of the following reasons: